mpelleau/FunCS/N-queens/README.md

 # N-queens

 The [N-queens Problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) is a wellknown puzzle in combinatorics.
+The goal is to put $n$ non-attacking queens on a $n\times n$ checkerboard.
+A queen can attack another is they are on the same row, same column or the same diagonals.

 ## Material
   - Printer and paper